-This Alternative would protect the commercial and railroad areas behind I-95 from storms and waves up to approximately elevation 15.
-The Long Wharf Maritime Center would not be protected and those structures may require floodproofing.

-Pumps will be required to move any stormwater out of the protected area as required in Options 3A and 3B.
+This Alternative would protect the commercial and railroad areas behind I-95 from storms and waves up to approximately elevation 15' (NAVD88).
+Pumps will be required to move any stormwater out of the protected area as required in Alternatives 3A and 3B.
 See Chapter 5 for more detail on the proposed pumping systems.

-3.1.6 Alternative 4B: Floodwall along Long Wharf Drive encompassing commercial area at end of East Street and terminating at I-95:
+3.1.6 Alternative 4B: Extended Shoreline Floodwall - Floodwall along Long Wharf Drive encompassing commercial area at end of East Street and terminating at I-95: